 And to top it all off, the only things that are available to purchase are ice and coffee.
-So you’ll need to pack in anything and everything you will need for the week.
-It’s a scary thought but don’t fret!
-Burning Man has a gifting culture and there are countless wonderful people who will help you out if you forget anything.
+Preparing for Burning Man can be a daunting task.
+You’ll need to pack in anything and everything you will need for the week.
+It’s a scary thought, but don’t fret!
+Burning Man has a gifting culture and there are countless wonderful people who will help you out if you forget to pack anything.

 You’ll also experience the most impressive artwork and meet some truly wonderful people (aka “burners”) along the way.
 It will undoubtedly be one of the most difficult and one of the most unbelievable experiences of your entire life.
-Follow our packing guide to ensure you’re ready for the craziness that it Burning Man!
+Check out our Burning Man packing list to ensure you’re ready for the upcoming craziness!

 This may seem silly but many disappointed people have made it all the way to the playa and forgotten their tickets at home.
-There is no way to get into Burning Man without your physical tickets so don’t leave home without double checking!
+There is no way to get into Burning Man without your physical tickets so don’t leave home without double-checking.
+This is the most essential item on your Burning Man packing list!

 Two Gallons of Water Per Person Per Day